 BELOW SOME EXAMPLES OF OUR PROJECTS, TOURNÉES AND PERFORMANCES

 KIRYANDONGO REFUGEE SETTLEMENT

-2 Community mobilization about Immunization, HIV/AIDS and behavioral changes.
+2 Community mobilization about Immunization, HIV/AIDS and behavioural changes.

 The Kiryandongo Refugee Settlement in Bweyale, Northern Uganda, is a UNHCR managed refugee settlement that provides shelter, land, and support for more than 100,000 people.

 Lack of funds critically hamstrings… the Buganda Road Primary School is a typical example of the government schools condition in Kampala.

 … because if it is expensive do not have good quality!

 15 youth, 545 training hours with a lot of sweet, challenges, fun and smiles.

 2 HCU’s performances for the Belgian Technical Cooperation

 Uganda received a grant from the Kingdom of Belgium to finance the Teacher Training Education Project.